keldaanCommunity/pokemonAutoChess/changelog/patch-3.9.md

 - Buff Echo additional damage: 1/2/3 → 3/6/9
 - Heatran: New Magma Storm ability: The foe becomes trapped within a maelstrom of fire that deals 80 special damage before moving to an adjacent target
 - Buff Azelf mana 110 -> 80
+- Sneasel: New Slahing Claw ability: Deals 15/30/60 special damage to the target and wound it for 5 seconds.
+If the target is already wound, deals 30% bonus special damage

 # Changes to Synergies